 Wasps Creative industries CIC – a community interest company (SC383609), registered in Scotland and fully owned by Wasps Ltd

 A joint Board of Trustees/Directors sets the strategy for the Group.
-The Board currently consists of 11 Trustees/Non-executive Directors with members drawn from a variety of backgrounds including property, arts, law and finance.
+The Group Board currently consists of 13 Trustees/Non-executive Directors with members drawn from a variety of backgrounds including property, arts, law and finance.

-The Wasps Board meets 4 times a year in March, June, September and December.
+The Wasps Board meets at least 4 times a year in March, June, September and December.
 Board members are also expected to serve on 1 of 3 sub-committees – Projects & Property, Finance & Resources and Arts Enterprise.
+Travel expenses to Board meetings will be reimbursed.

 The majority of meetings are held at the head office at The Briggait, 141 Bridgegate, Glasgow, G1 5HZ and are usually scheduled to run from 5pm to 7pm.